How George Martin Helped The Beatles Change the World.

 If we all avoid the shortsighted allure of bigger, quicker margins, and keep our eyes focused on building relationships and delivering high-quality products and services, we can reverse these trends and secure the futures of each of our industries.

 You cannot do it all and do it all well.
 Nobody can.
 I certainly can’t.
-Instead, I’m spending my time doing what I do best to make money and hire seasoned professionals to help with the rest.
+Instead, I’m spending my time doing what I do best to grow my business, make money, and hire seasoned professionals to help with the rest.

 Why aren’t you?

 Building a great brand is never once-and-done.
-It’s more than a name, logo and graphics.
+It’s more than a name, logo, and graphics.
 It’s a frame of mind — an experience — with a narrative that stays relevant and makes its audience part of the story.